-The FSC Bats guide features all 16 British species at time of publication.
+The FSC Bats guide is an identification guide to all 16 British species.

-The name trail is great for identifying any bats found at rest during the day, with simple yes/no questions speedily guiding you to the colour illustrations for each species.
+The name trail is great for identifying any bats found at rest during the day.
+The straightforward yes/no questions will quickly guide you to the colour illustrations for each species.

 For bats in flight at night, a bat detector is a good way to identify species.
 So for each bat species, this guide includes both:

 - the calls typically heard when using a heterodyne detector